David Sinai: Tell us about yourself and what type of photography you focus on.

 The photos below are of a boudoir photoshoot session with gels added to give the photos a little popping pizzazz.
 Notice that the boudoir photoshoot poses are effortless.
 (We are sure you will also find our blog post on boudoir photography tips very useful.)

 Have the right tools but don’t know how to properly position your apparel?
 Get access to the basics, tips, and secrets to taking picture-perfect apparel shots with Picsera’s Photography Zoom Coaching.
 Click here to find out more.

 The photo below is of a young lady who is the daughter of a model I shot 10 years ago.

 I shot the photo below in Jamaica.
-This is body paint, and there are no strobes in the lighting.
+This is body paint, and there are no strobes in the photography lighting.
 The lighting is low-tech artificial light.
-I didn’t have the 1600 attachment to put on a profoto, but this is all constant lighted.
+I didn’t have the 1600 attachment to put on a Profoto, but this is all constantly lighted.
 I didn’t want to bring a lot of equipment with me to Jamaica, and I don’t like to bring a lot of expensive stuff.
 It took about six hours to prepare for the shoot, with the body paint alone taking a long time.
 Holi powder is used to create the dust and clouds that you see inside.

 The photo below shows the opening of a new Waffle House.